LIMUNIMI/ASMD/docs/index.rst

 TODO
 ====

+#. add automatic matching of songs among multiple datasets based on metadata (and maybe audio ID?)
 #. describe datasets provided by default
 #. generic description of the framework
 #. improve "adding_datasets" with a full example